Trump 'put pressure' to remove Ukrainian ambassador | DW | 11.10.2019

 Marie Yovanovitch, who was abruptly removed from her role in May, made the statement as part of her testimony in the ongoing impeachment inquiry against President Trump.

-The diplomat, who is still employed by the state department, said there was a "concerted campaign against me" over the course of a year while Trump pressured officials to remove her.
+The diplomat, who is still employed by the state department, said she was told by an official that there was a "concerted campaign against me" over the course of a year while Trump pressured officials to remove her.

 She said the decision to remove her was "based, as best as I can tell, on unfounded and false claims by people with clearly questionable motives."